 Social security number

-This requires a few steps, some manipulation, and a gullible ISP employee, but when these kinds of tech support scams work, the doxer can get a lot of private data with one phone call.
+This requires a few steps, some manipulation, and a gullible ISP employee, but when these kinds of tech support scams work, the doxxer can get a lot of private data with one phone call.

-Social media doxing involves the collection of personal information from your social media accounts.
+Social media doxxing involves the collection of personal information from your social media accounts.
 This data can include your location, place of work, your friends, your photos, your likes and dislikes, places you’ve visited, the names of your family members, the names of your pets, and more.

-Some of this information can even provide doxers with the answers to your security questions — which they can use to break into your other online accounts.
+Some of this information can even provide doxxers with the answers to your security questions — which they can use to break into your other online accounts.
 That’s why you should make all your social media accounts private.

 Sniffing is when someone intercepts internet traffic on its way from the sender to the receiver.
 Internet traffic travels in small bundles called data packets, and a sniffer is a software or hardware tool that can scoop up these packets and read the data they contain.
-A doxer can use sniffing to collect someone’s internet traffic and comb through it for personal details.
+A doxxer can use sniffing to collect someone’s internet traffic and comb through it for personal details.

 The easiest way to protect against sniffing is to download a VPN, which encrypts your web activity.